-The ground floor design strives to comply with the underlying zoning requirements with a priority on the larger, northern portion of the site located on 71st Street and Indian Creek Drive, a decision based mostly on the "missing parcel" of the midblock assemblage along Indian Creek Drive that eliminates the possibility of a continuous commercial component.
-Although a residential use allows continuity of active uses along this block, in this particular instance there is a practical difficulty resulting in the need of the variance requested.
-Most of the Indian Creek Drive frontage to the north of this "notch" and along the entirety of 71st Street contains continuous and uninterrupted commercial space; this includes the 104'-8" linear frontage above the "notch" and a continuous 165'-2" linear frontage along 71st Street.
+with the underlying zoning requirements with a priority on the larger, northern portion of the site located on 71st Street and Indian Creek Drive, a decision based mostly on the midblock "missing parcel" of the assemblage along Indian Creek Drive that eliminates the possibility of a continuous commercial component.
+Although residential а use allows continuity of active uses along this block, in this particular instance there is a practical difficulty resulting in the need of the variance requested.
+Most of the Indian Creek Drive frontage to the north of this "notch" and along the entirety of 71st Street contains continuous and F uninterrupted commercial space; this includes the 104'-8" linear frontage above lan Creek Drive the "notch" and a continuous 165'-2" linear frontage along 71st Street.
 Staff finds that the approval of this variance request would not have a negative impact on the adjacent properties and the surrounding area and recommends approval of variance #9.